spacez320/shui/README.md

 # Execute `uptime` continuously, printing results to the console.
 cryptarch -q 'uptime' -t -1

-# Do the same thing, but silently in the background, and retrieving results.
+# Do the same thing, but silently in the background.
+Then retrieve results.
 cryptarch -q 'uptime' -s -t -1 & cryptarch -m 1
 ```